-The Ashmore Foundation Investing locally in Emerging Markets communities The Ashmore Foundation was established in January 2008 and seeks to make a positive and sustainable difference to disadvantaged communities in the Emerging Markets communities in which Ashmore operates and invests.
+The Ashmore Foundation

+Investing locally in Emerging Markets communities

+The Ashmore Foundation was established in January 2008 and seeks to make a positive and sustainable difference to disadvantaged communities in the Emerging Markets communities in which Ashmore operates and invests.
 To achieve this goal, the Ashmore Foundation aims to develop long-term relationships with locally based non-government organisations (NGOs).

 The Ashmore Foundation is staffed by a full time Executive Director who is responsible for managing the Foundation's affairs.
 The board of trustees consists of nine Ashmore employees as well as one independent trustee.
-In addition to the board of trustees Ashmore employees engage in the governance of the Foundation through sub-committees to support fundraising, grant making, volunteering and communications.
-Ashmore also supports the Foundation's charitable activities through the provision of probono office space, administrative support and a matched funding commitment for employee donations to the Ashmore Foundation.
+In addition to the board of trustees Ashmore employees engage in the governance of the Foundation through sub-committees.

+Ashmore supports the Foundation's charitable activities

+through the provision of pro-bono office space, administrative support and a matched funding commitment for employee donations to the Ashmore Foundation.
 The Ashmore Foundation is supported solely by Ashmore and its employees globally.
 Crucially, this support from employees extends beyond financial aid to active engagement with NGOs through mentoring and helping them expand their network of contacts.
-Ashmore employees organise a range of events from wine tastings to cake bakes to raise funds for the Foundation.
-Annually, employees organise a challenge event in support of the